Generate a Terraform provider from OpenAPI / Swagger

 tools and packages.
 For best results, we recommend:

-- Include Descriptions: Ensure your OpenAPI spec contains detailed descriptions of resources, attributes, and operations.
+- Include descriptions: Ensure your OpenAPI document contains detailed descriptions of resources, attributes, and operations.
 Clear and concise descriptions help users understand the purpose and use of each component.

-- Provide Examples: Use examples in your OpenAPI spec to illustrate how resources and attributes should be configured.
+- Provide examples: Use examples in your OpenAPI document to illustrate how resources and attributes should be configured.
 Speakeasy leverages these examples to generate usage snippets that users can refer to when starting with your provider.

-The Swagger Pet Store generates a usage snippet for the pet resource like the following:
+The Swagger Pet Store generates the following usage snippet for the pet resource:

 command: